aws/amazon-freertos/vendors/microchip/secure_elements/app/example_trust_chain_tool/README.md

 aws iot attach-thing-principal --thing-name 01234D2C14CBEAD5EE --principal arn:aws:iot:<region>:<account-id>:cert/<device-certificate-id>
 ```

-The certificate is now ready to be used by the aws_demos examples
+The certificate is now ready to be used by the aws_demos examples.

 ### Export the client_credential_keys.h file
 Next you will need to tell your device about the certificate you just created for it.